cfengine/modules/management/disable-recommendations/README.md

 R: CFEngine recommends installing gnu parallel on federated reporting superhubs.
 ```

 These can be useful, but you may want to disable the functionality to quiet your policy runs.
-This module facilitates disabling all recommendations by defining `default:cfengine_recommendations_disabled`, it is equivalent to editing the augments file (`/var/cfengine/masterfiles/def.json`) to:
+This module facilitates disabling all recommendations by defining the `default:cfengine_recommendations_disabled` class.
+Thus it is an equivalent to editing the augments file (`/var/cfengine/masterfiles/def.json`) to:

 ```json
 {